 - Decide which business debts you want to consolidate.

-- Apply for a new business loan.
+- Apply for a new small business loan.
 Once you’re approved, you use the proceeds from the new business loan to pay off the business debts you’re consolidating.
 You then make payments on the new loan, per the agreed upon terms.

 You can choose to consolidate some or all forms of your business debt.
 If your business has continued to grow since you took on the initial loans you are consolidating, it is likely that your new interest rate will be cheaper, thus saving you money.
 The purpose of business debt consolidation is to make repayments more manageable, and potentially, to save you some money.